MichaelRDube/Finished_Dice_Projects/README.txt

     1 higher than the highest indexed image in 'captured_images' AND 'processed_images'.

+auto_roll.py-
+    To roll a die and take pictures of the rolls automatically, the User may run auto_roll.py (python3 auto_roll.py).
+The python script will attempt to connect to the Arduino and begin rolling the die.
+After a random number of shakes, the box will be still for a moment as the script takes a picture of the die.
+Once the picture has been taken, the box will repeat the process indefinitely.
+    The User may at any time press Ctrl+C in whichever terminal window has been running auto_roll.py to stop the rolling process and exit the program.
+    Note that the box may not stop shaking right away, as the Arduino does not receive the command to stop.
+Simply wait until the box stops moving completely, and it will be safe to move.
+    Any pictures taken by auto_roll.py will be automatically named according to die type + index, and saved in 'captured_images'.
+    To avoid saving over existing images, this index will start 1 higher than the highest indexed image in 'captured_images' AND 'processed_images'.

 dump.py-
     To identify digits present in images kept in 'captured_images', the User may run dump.py (python3 dump.py).